Water and the Green Economy in Practice: Towards Rio+20

 Overview of the tool

-This overview paper introduces reforms for green jobs and explains how they can act as a tool for change in supporting the transition to a green economy.
+This overview paper PDF document introduces reforms for green jobs and explains how they can act as a tool for change in supporting the transition to a green economy.
 It reflects on challenges faced, how the tool helps overcome the challenges, and lessons learnt from implementation.

 Cases in the Plenary